What Caused Russia’s 1908 Tunguska Blast?

 Results of the Tungaska, Siberia Blast, 1908

-On 30 June 1908, at around 7:00am in the morning, a massive explosion ripped through the quiet air above a remote Siberian forest at the Tunguska River.
+On 30 June 1908, at 7:00am in the morning, a massive explosion ripped through the quiet air above a remote Siberian forest at the Tunguska River.
 A fireball erupted 100 meters wide, destroying 2,000 sq km of the taiga forest, flattening about 80 Million trees as if they were twigs!
 The earth trembled and windows shattered in villages over 100 km distant.
 Locals were blown off their feet, the intense heat felt like their clothes were on fire.
 The ear piercing sound that followed was described as a thousand artillery guns firing.

 The Tunguska area of central Siberia was sparsely populated, so no eye witnesses were near ground zero.
 No reports of human casualties were ever recorded, though hundreds of charred reindeer carcasses were discovered by shocked locals.
 Whatever the so called “Tunguska Event” was, it produced about 200 times more energy than the Hiroshima atomic bomb.
-Seismic rumbles were detected as far away as England and the Dutch East Indies!
+Seismic rumbles were detected as far away as London, England and the Dutch East Indies!

 Over a century later, researchers are still asking the question:

-What in the hell actually happened at Tunguska?
+What actually happened at Tunguska?

 Many are convinced it was an asteroid or comet.
 But very few traces of such a large object have ever been found, fueling many more crazier theories.
 It was only in 1927, that a Russian team lead by mineralogist Leonid Kulilk finally ventured to remote Siberia.
 When they arrived, the damage was still apparent, almost 20 years later.
 They found a 50 km area of flattened trees in a strange Butterfly shape.
 The leader proposed a meteor had exploded in the atmosphere above the forest.
 It puzzled them however, that there was no impact crater like in Arizona, or any meteor fragments.
 They theorized the swampy ground was too soft to preserve whatever had hit it.